 Before your need for medical care arises, it pays to know what kind of service you’re going to get from public and private hospitals in the country.

-And even if you don’t live here but plan on visiting as a medical tourist, having insider knowledge will nudge you one-step further along your journey.
+And even if you don’t live here but plan on visiting as a medical tourist, having clear knowledge will help you make the necessary decisions about which hospitals to visit.

 With that said, our in-depth guide to public and private hospitals in Costa Rica will show you everything from the pros and cons of public and private hospitals to the kinds of treatment you can get and even what to expect on appointment day.